-The Agriculture Marketing Program focuses on both domestic and international marketing.
-Department specialists work with specific industry representatives or groups to establish marketing opportunities and promote Missouri commodities here and abroad.
+with specific industry representatives or groups to establish marketing opportunities and promote Missouri commodities here and abroad.

-Through providing one-on-one assistance to producers interested in production, marketing or processing their commodities in new ways, the marketing personnel enhance farm profitability in Missouri through innovations in technology and marketing and promotions of value-added agriculture.
+Through one-on-one assistance for producers interested in producing, marketing or processing their commodities in new ways, the marketing personnel enhance farm profitability in Missouri through innovations in technology and marketing and promotions of value-added agriculture.

 The division's international marketing specialists work worldwide to sell Missouri agricultural products.
-The program has an international office in Taiwan and works with the Department of Economic Development's offices across the world.
-In addition, the program manages an agricultural trade office in Taipei, Taiwan and Shanghai, China and works with other state offices and representatives in United Kingdom, Mexico and Japan.
+The program works with the Department of Economic Development's offices throughout the world.
+In addition, the program manages an agricultural trade office in Taipei, Taiwan.